Star light, Star bright: How Does Light Intensity Change with Distance?

 - Move the phone 5 cm towards the light source every 10 seconds (s).
 Note a time axis is displayed on the phone while you are recording in graph mode.

-- Press the record button again to stop recording.
-Do not forget to write the starting distance and the distance over which you shifted the phone every 10 s. in the notes of the graph.
+- Press the pause button to stop recording and save your data.
+Make sure to label it appropriately.
+Do not forget to write the starting distance and the distance over which you shifted the phone every 10 s. in your notes.

 - Use the graph to fill in your data table.
 Here are some hints: